Skip to content

 It Addresses the Root Cause of Most Breaches

-Firewalls, antivirus, and intrusion detection systems are necessary components of a security program — but they cannot prevent attacks that exploit human psychology.
-The 2026 Verizon DBIR found that 82% of breaches involved a human element: phishing, pretexting, stolen credentials, or error.
+Firewalls, antivirus, and intrusion detection systems are necessary components of a security program, but they cannot prevent attacks that exploit human psychology.
+Phishing, pretexting, stolen credentials, and employee error account for the vast majority of breaches.
 No amount of technical investment compensates for an employee who voluntarily hands over credentials or wires money to a fraudster.
-Training directly addresses this root cause.
-Organizations with mature programs reduce successful phishing attacks by 75–90%, at a cost of $20–50 per employee annually — far less than a single incident response engagement, which typically runs $150–300 per hour just for investigative work.

 It Satisfies Compliance and Insurance Requirements